uxmanashraf/task-chargemap-app/README.md

 | Pricing info   | chargingStation.priceInfo                                                                                           |

 The initial view of the map has the users current position and a zoom factor that is adjusted by the _maximum distance_.
-The map content should be reloaded whenever the user enters another value for _maximum distance_ or changes the state of the checkboxes.
+The map content should be reloaded whenever the user:

+* enters another value for _maximum distance_
+* changes the state of the checkboxes
+* changes the map center

 ### Example API requests